Up-to-date information on income tax, types of income, tax rates, tax returns, tax credits, income tax prepayments etc.

 - Income from agriculture and forestry (farmers, gardeners, forest managers etc.)

-- Income from self-employment (in particular for professionals such as architects, lawyers, notaries, accountants, supervisory board members, as well as directors of a limited company who have a substantial shareholding (over 25 percent) in the company)
+- Income from self-employment (in particular for professionals such as architects, lawyers, notaries, accountants, supervisory board members, as well as directors of a limited company who have a substantial shareholding (over 25 percent) in the company; if the shareholding is less than 25 percent the work is not from self-employment)

 - Income from commercial trading (all other sustained independent activity that goes beyond the mere administration or letting of one’s own assets)